SatelliteWP/rocket-nginx/README.md

 - Default HSTS value was removed.
 - Custom configurations can be included in every sections
 - Custom expiration are supported for CSS, JS and medias
+- Allowing adding headers from the config file was removed.

 **<a name='faq_benchmark'>Do you have any benchmark about the project ?</a>**